section-engineering-education/engineering-education/content/articles/Servlet-Filter-API/index.md

 #### Step 3: Filter 1 and `com.demo` package:

 Create a package by right-clicking `Authentication Example`, selecting a new -> package, and finish by providing a package name of your choice.
-In this case, we'll call it `com.demo`
+In this case, we will call it `com.demo`.

 To navigate into the package you have created above, expand `src/main/Java`.

 Right-click on the `com.demo` package on the `Authentication Example` Project, select new -> Filter, and finish by giving your Filter class a name.
-We'll call it `CheckPassword` in this case.
+We will call it `CheckPassword` in this case.

 ![CheckPassword Filter](/engineering-education/Servlet-Filter-API/checkpasswordlenght.png)